stratozero/stratozero.github.io/README.md

 );
 ```

-Which hash a comprehensible semantic and do the tick very well
+Which has a comprehensible semantic and do the tick very well